availabs/avail-datamanager-controller/spike/task-queue/experiments/005/README.md

 ##### pg-boss with detached processes work-around

-We shall define a duplicate task as a task started by pg-boss while that task is already running in another process.
+We shall define a "duplicate task" as an instance of a task started while another instance of that task is already running.

 Duplicate tasks can happen when the TaskController process exits before the running task process exits.
 As the pg-boss worker handler ends before the task process, pg-boss loses track of the running task process.
 Consequently, pg-boss will eventually try to "restart" the task.
 Unless we implement idempotency, this "restart" would result in multiple instances of the same task running concurrently and potentially corrupting each other's data.

 We implement idempotency with the following rules: